-Safety stock ensures in demand or hard to supply items are available to customers or your manufacturing operations.
-Of course, there are higher inventory costs when you hold safety stock, but customers are more satisfied with the lower stockout rates and manufacturing stoppages.
+Safety stock ensures that in-demand or hard-to-supply items are available to customers or your manufacturing operations.
+Of course, there are higher inventory costs when you hold safety stock, but customers are more satisfied with the lower stockout rates

 2. Pipeline Stock

-Pipeline stock consists of items that are in transit, often by truck, rail, or air.
+Pipeline inventory consists of items that are in transit, often by truck, rail, or air.
 Transit inventory is common for large manufacturing companies with complex supply chains like automakers.
 Some inventory can take up to a week or more to arrive and is counted as pipeline stock until the buyer receives the shipment.
-It’s useful for understanding how much cash the buyer has tied up in inventory their business can’t sell yet.
+It helps to understand how much cash the buyer has tied up in inventory their business can’t sell yet.

 3. Anticipatory Stock

-Anticipatory stock is inventory a business acquires in anticipation of a spike in demand or forecasted shortage.
-For example, a retailer might acquire anticipatory stock in advance of the holiday shopping season.
+Anticipatory stock is inventory a business acquires in anticipation of a demand or forecasted shortage spike.
+For example, a retailer might acquire anticipatory stock before the holiday shopping season.
 Or an analyst for a manufacturer might order anticipatory stock of raw materials when forecasting a spike in a commodity’s price.

 4. Decoupling Stock

-Decoupling stock is inventory held by manufacturers to prevent production stoppages.
-Decoupling stock can be thought of as a type of safety stock specific to manufacturers in that it prevents a stock out of any one item from grinding operations to a halt.
+Decoupling inventory held by manufacturers to prevent production stoppages.
+Decoupling stock is a type of safety stock specific to manufacturers in that it prevents a stock out of any one item from grinding operations to a halt.

-By keeping stock for each segment of the manufacturing process in reserve, one part of the process won’t slow down or stop the others.
+By keeping stock for each manufacturing process segment in reserve, one part won’t slow down or stop the others.
 In essence, you are decoupling each part of your manufacturing process from each other, so they aren’t dependent on each other to operate.

 Inventory management best practices

-Properly managing your inventory can make or break your business.
-While there are specific , there are two general best practices all businesses can utilize to keep their warehouses running efficiently and profitably.
+Properly managing your inventory can make or break your business, so here are two critical best practices all businesses can utilize to keep their warehouses running efficiently and profitably.

 - A items: This is your inventory with the highest annual consumption value.